rdo-infra/weirdo/README.rst

 * There is almost 50 official `OpenStack projects`_
 * There is over 1000 source and binary packages provided by the official RDO repositories
+* These packages are bundled and integrated into many different installers
 * There are countless deployment use cases from simple private clouds to large scale complex and highly available public clouds